techsenger/tabpanepro/README.md

 * A sticky area, located between the tabs and the trailing area, typically used for a New Tab button.
 * Ability to show the tab header area even when there are no tabs.
 * Support for both the standard and custom tab menus.
-* Support for scrolling tabs using a `ScrollBar`, whose position can be customized via CSS (4 options for each side).
+* Supports tab scrolling via a ScrollBar, with four CSS-configurable positions per side.
-* An API that allows programmatic tab scrolling and provides all necessary information about the current scroll state.
+* API for programmatic tab scrolling with scroll state tracking.
 * A demo application showcasing all library features.
 * Comprehensive documentation.